arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 After enumerating challenges in the initial design, we improve the design as listed below:
 - Move the database and  #cache out of the notification server.
-- Add more notification servers and set up automatic horizontal scaling.
+- Add more notification servers and set up automatic #scaling/horizontal.
-- Introduce message queues to decouple the system components.
+- Introduce message  #queues to decouple the system components.

 Figure 10-10 shows the improved high-level design.
 ![](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/10.10.png)